drio/bootstrap-hass-mosquitto/README.md

 The harddrive on my server started to fail.
 So I decide to build this playbook.

+## How to use it

+We have to docker-compose services: hass and mosquitto.

+1. Drop your configs in the `dc/{mosquitto,hass-config}` directories.
+The hass-config is the set of files you get when you run a backup in hass.
+Or when you copy the config dir in a hass instance.

+Feel free to use the `./scripts/restore-hass.sh` script to extract a hass backup file into `./dc/hass-config`.

+2. Run the boostrap.yml playbook:

+`$ make boostrap`

+This will install docker and docker-compose, sync up the local docker-compose directory and start the services.

+At this point mosquitto and hass should be running with your configs.

 ## Notes

 As you can see from the docker-compose file, we are mounting a few volumes for each of the services.
-The purpose of that is to be able to control the service configuration.
+The purpose of that is to be able to control the service configuration from outside the containers.

-In my mosquitto config, I also setup a login/passwd for authentication.
+In my mosquitto config, I also setup a couple of login/passwd for authentication.

 For hass, I already had a working instance so I created a backup (you can do so via the hass UI) and restore it in the docker-compose service directory.
 Then